-What advice do you have for chiropractic students who will be starting their own practice?
+What advise do you have for chiropractic students who will be starting their own practice?

-A: I can remember reading about Notre Dame University's Coach Devine.
+Notre Dame Universities Coach Devine.
 He was counselling a very talented quarterback who was not playing and was second-string.
 The young man was frustrated because he felt he was better than the first-string player and was threatening to quit.

 Coach Devine advised the young man in this manner: "Son, my quarterback is on the field.
-Unless he is hurt or fails to live up to my expectations, he will remain my quarterback until the end of the season.
-My advice to you is to be ready when your time comes."
+Unless he is hurt or fails to live up to expectations, he will remain my quarterback until the end of the season.
+My advise to you is to be ready when your time comes."

-And that is my advice.
+And that is my advise.
 Be ready when your time comes.
 Be prepared to work long and hard hours.
 Learn to love your work.
 Study hard now so you can confidently serve your patients to the best of your abilities.

-Realize that the going will be tough at times; you'll have to be dealing with sick people, managing the financial aspects of your practice, keep up with advances in the field, and still maintain a high energy level with which you can care for your patients in the most effective and compassionate ways maintaining a practice.
+Realize that the going will be tough at times; you'll have to be dealing with sick people, managing the financial aspects of your practice, keep up with advances in the field, and still maintain a high energy level with which you can care for your patients in the most effective and compassionate ways possible.

-It isn't easy, but some doctors make practice much more difficult on themselves by not concentrating on the positive aspects and self satisfaction of serving others and
+It isn't easy, but some doctors make practice much more difficult on themselves by not concentrating on the positive aspects and self satisfaction of serving others and maintaining a practice.